Professors discuss primary election results, mail-in voting

 He said voter turnout was not affected much, but there were issues in Baltimore city where residents received the wrong ballot, more than one ballot or no ballot at all.
 Grogan mentioned Montgomery County also experienced issues.

-According to Grogan, there will be more mail-in elections to come, but this is “not the first time anybody has gone to voting by mail.”
+According to Grogan, there will be more mail-in elections to come.
 There are five states, for example, that do all of their elections by mail, including Colorado, Utah, Oregon, Washington and Hawaii, they’ve done it “fairly successfully,” she said.

 “In the future, we will see delays in the announcement of election results,” Grogan said, “but that doesn’t necessarily mean something nefarious is going on.”

-In St. Mary’s alone, Hoyer brought in 72.1% of Democratic votes and Wilkes came in with 18.4%.
-In Charles, he was held to 58.9% of the Democratic vote while Wilkes netted 32.2%.

-In the Republican race for District 5, Chris Palombi came out on top with 36% of Republican votes but Doug Sayers of La Plata followed close behind with 29.8%.
-That closely mirrored results from St. Mary’s, too.
-Though, Sayers received 38.5% of the vote in Charles, while Palombi pulled in 31.6% of the Charles vote.
+In the Republican race for District 5, Chris Palombi came out on top with 36% of Republican votes but Doug Sayers followed close behind with 29.8%.
+That closely mirrored results from St. Mary’s too.

 Palombi will face off against Hoyer, as well as unaffiliated candidate Rashad Lloyd, in this fall’s general election.